-Community Engagement · For individuals with sufficient cultural self-awareness, a key method for increasing intercultural competence is to learn about diverse groups through sustained, interactive civic engagement.
+Community engagement · For individuals with sufficient cultural self-awareness, a key method for increasing intercultural competence is to learn about diverse groups through sustained, interactive civic engagement.
 Not only can diverse local groups benefit from working with firms that are interculturally effective, but the firms, in turn, build capacity for tackling challenges with a broader scope of clients.
+(See the Engaging Community guide.)

-Quality of Built Environment · The ability of our profession to include the cultural needs, values, and practices of diverse groups in the practice of architecture is a key factor in improving the built environment for people across race, gender, class, abilities, etc.
+Quality of built environment · The ability of our profession to reflect the cultural needs, values, and traditions of diverse groups in the practice of architecture is a key factor in improving the built environment for people across race, gender, class, and abilities.
+Increasingly, architects are positioned to call attention to differences in the quality of the built environments accessible to communities of color.